microsoft/DeepSpeed/blogs/ulysses-offload/README.md

 along sequence dimension and scatter them along head dimension essentially transforming tensor from *\[B, S/P, H, D\]* to *\[B,S, H/P, D\]*.
 Post attention computation, a second alltoall communication transforms *\[B,S,H/P,D\]* back to *\[B,S/P,H,D\]*

-In our Ulysses-Offload design, input sequence are partitioned at a much finer grain than DeepSpeed Ulysses.
-In order words, we made changes to sequence partitioning such that we further subdivide per GPU *S/P* sequence into *u* chunks.
+In our Ulysses-Offload design, input sequence are partitioned at a much finer granularity than DeepSpeed Ulysses.
+In other words, we made changes to sequence partitioning such that we further subdivide per GPU *S/P* sequence into smaller *u* chunks.
 Thus, the input tensors are now represented as \[*B, S/uP, H, D*\].
 We denote these chunks as *T<sub>i</sub>*, where$\ i\  \in \ 0,1,\ldots,\ u - 1.$ As shown in Figure 1,